Decomposition spaces in Combinatorics: Examples

-The homotopy fibre of $d_1 : \mathbf S_2 \to \mathbf S_1$ over $f\in \mathbf S_1$ is equivalent to the subgroupoid whose objects are composable pairs composing to $f$ and whose morphisms are diagrams~\eqref{eq:fact}.
+The homotopy fibre of $d_1:\mathbf S_2\to\mathbf S_1$ over $\lambda\in\mathbf S_1$ is equivalent to the subgroupoid whose objects are composable pairs composing to $\lambda$ and whose morphisms are diagrams~\eqref{eq:fact}.
 It follows readily that the incidence bialgebra is precisely the \fdb bialgebra \`a la Joyal.

-(Note that in the groupoid setting, there is no need to restrict to a skeleton of the category of finite sets and surjections.
+Note that in the groupoid setting, there is no need to restrict to a skeleton of the category of finite sets and surjections.
 We may as well work with the whole groupoid, without making choices.
-The homotopy equivalences take care of `dividing out', while keeping the correct automorphism data.) \end{blanko}
+The homotopy equivalences take care of `dividing out', while keeping the correct automorphism data. \end{blanko}

 \begin{blanko}{Relationship via decalage.} Having interpreted partitions as surjections, and refinements as factorisations of surjections, one may suspect that the partition poset is the decalage of the surjections nerve.
-This is almost correct, but not quite: there is a subtle difference related to symmetries (pointed out by Mark Weber), which in turn originates in the fact that the partition poset is based on chosen fixed sets $\underline n$.
-Getting this straight is a nice opportunity to see some \culffunctors:
+This is almost correct, but not quite: there is a subtle difference related to symmetries (pointed out by Mark Weber), which in turn originates in the fact that the partition poset is based on chosen fixed sets $\underline m$.
+Getting this straight is a nice opportunity to see some \culf functors:

 We first analyse the relationship between partitions and surjections.
-Two surjections $\underline n \onto \underline p$ and $\underline n \onto \underline p'$ represent the same partition if there is an isomorphism $p\isopil p'$ making the triangle commute.
-Consider the category $\CC$ whose objects are surjections between the standard sets $\underline n$ and whose morphisms are triangles like \eqref{eq:under n} (not allowing non-identity isos at the domain $\underline n$) .
-Since there is at most one arrow between any two surjections (because surjections are epimorphisms), this category is equivalent to a poset, and indeed equivalent to the partition poset $\mathcal{P}$.
-(It does contain non-trivial isomorphisms, but only between distinct surjections.)
+Two surjections $\underline m \onto \underline n$ and $\underline m \onto\underline k$ represent the same partition if there is a bijection $\underline n\isopil \underline k$ making the triangle \eqref{eq:under n} commute.
+Consider the category $\CC$ whose objects are surjections between the standard sets $\underline m$ and whose morphisms are triangles like \eqref{eq:under n}.
+Since there is at most one arrow $\lambda$ between any two surjections, this category is equivalent to a poset, and indeed equivalent to the partition poset $\mathcal{P}$.
+It does contain non-trivial isomorphisms, but all automorphisms are trivial.
 Since this category $\CC$ and the partition poset are equivalent as categories, their fat nerves are (levelwise) equivalent decomposition spaces, and therefore define equivalent coalgebras.
-(Note that for a strict poset, the fat nerve is the same thing as the strict nerve.)
+Note that for strict posets, the fat nerve is the same thing as the strict nerve.